Gökhan S. Hotamisligil

-Gökhan S. Hotamisligil (Gökhan Sıddık Hotamışlıgil; born June 24, 1962) is a Turkish-American physician scientist; James Stevens Simmons Chair of Genetics and Metabolism at Harvard T.H.
-Chan School of Public Health (HSPH); Director of the Harvard Chan Center on Causes and Prevention of Cardiovascular Disease (CAP-CVD) and associate member of Harvard-MIT Broad Institute, Harvard Stem Cell Institute and the Joslin Diabetes Center.
+Gökhan S. Hotamisligil (Gökhan Sıddık Hotamışlıgil; born June 24, 1962) is a Turkish-American physician scientist; James Stevens Simmons Professor of Genetics and Metabolism at Harvard T.H.
+Chan School of Public Health (HSPH); Director of the Harvard Chan Center on Causes and Prevention of Cardiovascular Disease (CAP-CVD), associate member of Harvard-MIT Broad Institute, Harvard Stem Cell Institute and the Joslin Diabetes Center.

 Hotamisligil has been a pioneer in research efforts to explain the mechanistic basis of common chronic metabolic diseases; particularly obesity, diabetes, fatty liver disease, and atherosclerosis.
 His work has led to the emergence of novel concepts that have altered the understanding of metabolic disease pathogenesis.

 Biography

 Gökhan Hotamisligil was born in Rize, Turkey and after attending elementary schools in Vakfikebir, Turgutlu, and Gediz; he graduated from the public Ankara Atatürk Anadolu High School in 1980.
 He then received his degree in medicine from Ankara University Medical School in 1986 and his PhD from Harvard Medical School (HMS) in 1994.
 Hotamisligil joined the Harvard T.H.
 Chan School of Public Health (HSPH) as an assistant professor in the Department of Nutrition & Division of Biological Sciences.
 He was promoted to tenured professor in 2003.
 He founded the Department of Genetics & Complex Diseases in the same year and served as the chair of the department for 16 years.

-From 2014 to 2024, the Sabri Ülker Center for Nutrient, Genetic, and Metabolic Research at HSPH was established by the Ülker family to honor their late father Sabri Ülker and to support the research in the laboratory of Hotamisligil.
+From 2014 to 2024, the Sabri Ülker Center for Nutrient, Genetic, and Metabolic Research at HSPH was established by the Ülker family to support the research in the laboratory of Hotamisligil.

 Hotamisligil has been recognized with many fellowships and awards over the course of his career.
 These include election as a fellow of the American Association for the Advancement of Science, the Naomi Berrie Award for Outstanding Achievement in Diabetes Research, the Outstanding Scientific Accomplishment Award from the American Diabetes Association, the Wertheimer Award for Outstanding Basic Research Contributions in the field of obesity from IASO, the Danone International Prize for Nutrition, the Roy Greep Award for Outstanding Research from the Endocrine Society, EASD–Novo Nordisk Foundation Diabetes Prize for Excellence, The John K. and Mary E. Davidson Lectureship Award, among others.
+In 2026, he was elected to the United States National Academy of Sciences, considered to be one of the most prestigious societies among scientsts.

-He was featured as an exhibitor for his project "Molecular Architecture" in a join exhibit with Refik Anadol Studios at Venice Biennale in 2024.
+He was featured as an exhibitor for his project "Molecular Architecture" in a joint exhibit with Refik Anadol Studios at Venice Biennale in 2024.
 He has also been the recipient of 2004 TUBITAK Science Award, Koç Science Award and elected member of the Turkish Academy of Sciences.
 He also serves as a member of the board of trustees of Kadir Has University.
-Hotamisligil serves in many editorial boards including Science Translational Medicine, Cell Metabolism, EMBO molecular Medicine, Journal of Clinical Investigation, PlosBiology, and others.
+Hotamisligil has served and continues to serve in many editorial boards including Science Translational Medicine, Cell Metabolism, EMBO molecular Medicine, Journal of Clinical Investigation, PlosBiology, and others.